vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 # How do I get a list of contacts in a more advanced way?

-This library provides the `Query` API, allows you to get a list of Contacts matching a specific search criteria.
+This library provides the `Query` API that allows you to get a list of Contacts matching a specific search criteria.
 All RawContacts of matching Contacts are included in the resulting Contact instances.